LensPlaysGames/Corth/README.md

 First, you must ensure that you have [NASM](https://www.nasm.us/) installed somewhere on your machine. \
 On Windows you can [download the installer from the official website](https://www.nasm.us/) \
-On Mac, you can [download the
+On Mac, you can [download the necessary binaries from the official website][https://www.nasm.us/) \
 On Linux, run the following CMD: `apt install nasm` \
 NASM is the assembler that this project is built for.
 Eventually, different types of assembly will be able to be generated. \
 If you are on Windows and you didn't install it in the default directory the installer prompted, keep in mind the path to the 'nasm' executable file itself.
 You will need it later for the `-a` or `--assembler-path` command line option. \